 This is an efficient and, above all, inexpensive way to build efficient plant lighting.
 However, the Stripes also have disadvantages.

 Basically, the LED strips are not designed for plant lighting - to achieve the required intensity, a large number of strips must usually be combined - a tangled mess of cables is inevitable.

 In addition, the strips are often not ideal for heat dissipation, as the cheaper variants are usually made of FR4, a synthetic resin.
 Higher-quality stripes rely on aluminium-core PCBs, which distribute and dissipate heat well.

 But what can actually become a problem for DIY LED projects are the mounting options.
 All that is left for the hobbyist is double-sided adhesive tape, which further impairs heat conduction and in the worst case even loses its adhesion due to thermal stress.

-Crescience developed the FLUXengine as a mid-power board to solve these problems.
-These LED engines are ideal for someone who wants to build a lighting system for indoor gardens themselves.
-It can be screwed onto standard grooved profiles, which in most cases even saves the purchase of a separate heat sink.
+For someone who wants to build a lighting system for indoor gardens themselves, these LED engines are ideal.
+The FLUXengine can be screwed on standard grooved profiles, which in most cases even saves the purchase of an own heat sink.
 With a solid, three millimetre thick aluminium board, the FLUXengine is optimised for best heat dissipation.
-The dimensions are based on the standard dimensions for furniture, so that nothing stands in the way of a built-in solution.
+The dimensions are based on the standard dimensions for furniture and growboxes, so that the ideal lighting can be constructed for every surface.

 Crescience also provides reference designs and comprehensive documentation for do-it-yourself construction.
 However, we would like to point out that do-it-yourself plant lighting is only recommended for qualified professionals.